 2018 Conference Committee

 Jolene Perry is a middle and high school teacher turned author, and a former “Author in Residence” at Alaska Pacific University.
-She married the guy she kissed on her high school graduation night, lives in the mountains of Alaska, and has spent months sailing in the Caribbean.
+She married the guy she kissed on her high school graduation night, is a life-long Alaskan living in Colorado, and has spent months sailing in the Caribbean.
 She writes romance books for grown ups as Jolene Betty Perry, and for teens as Jolene Perry.
 Her novels for young adults include The Summer I Found You, Stronger Than You Know, Has to be Love (Whitney Award Finalist), Love Blind and A Forever Thing.
 She writes for Albert Whitman Teen and Simon Pulse.
 She is represented by Jane Dystel and Sharon Pelletier – both of Dystel, Goderich & Bourret Literary Management.
-You can find Jolene online at jolenebperry.com.
-She blogs about writing, publishing, and author life at beenwriting.com
+You can find Jolene online at beenwriting.com, where she also works as a freelance editor.

 Director of Instruction